HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

-Still, regarding the hypotheses types, we can map them to the steps in the idea creation process depicted in Fig.~\ref{fig:idea_creation}.
-Based on the previous personal experience, the founder builds an understanding of the target market and customers that led to problem hypotheses through the HyMap technique.
+Still, regarding the hypotheses types, we can map them to the steps in the idea creation process, depicted in Fig.~\ref{fig:idea_creation}, as shown in Fig.~\ref{fig:hypotheses_types}.
+Based on the previous personal experience, the founder builds an understanding of the target market and customers, leading to problem hypotheses through the HyMap technique.
 Based on this understanding, the founder forecasts how the customers and market will behave.
 The elicitation process extracts these assumptions as value hypotheses.
 Finally, the product envisioned by the founder that would carry out her expectations leads to the product hypotheses relating to the solution feasibility and the team capability of doing it.
-Fig.~\ref{fig:hypotheses_types} depicts this comparison.

 Besides that, the frequency of their own experience as an answer to how the hypotheses were validated is another piece of evidence to support the idea creation process.
 It was also evident in these cases that founders based their product ideas on their previous experiences or observations of the target market and not necessarily with proper backing.
+These weak validations are another evidence to support the importance of identifying hypotheses earlier in the startup development.
+It would also be essential to improve the validation mechanisms in startups, but this goal is beyond this paper's scope.
+Nevertheless, this study is a step towards this goal.

-Another interesting aspect of hypothesis types is that they can act as elements to help in prioritization, an essential aspect of hypotheses engineering~\cite{Melegati2019}.
-For instance, regarding the types we identified in HyMap, if customers do not feel the problems, it is hard for the product to succeed, and without them, the whole map would not exist.
+Another interesting aspect of hypothesis types, problem, value, and product, is that they can act as elements to the prioritization activity, an essential aspect of hypotheses engineering~\cite{Melegati2019}.
+For instance, if customers do not experience the problems the product is aiming to solve, represented by problem hypotheses, it is hard for the product to succeed.
 Therefore, we could expect that these are probably the first to be evaluated.
+Then, the value hypotheses represent assumptions if the proposed solution would eliminate or reduce the problems.
+Hence, they are the next to be evaluated.
+Finally, the startup could evaluate if the team is technically able to execute the proposed solution.